ALXS-GitHub/RL-Designer/docs/Sharing-Guide.md

 The `Chassis` object contains the `Diffuse` key, which is the name of the chassis diffuse texture file.
 If you don't have a chassis diffuse texture and keep the normal chassis of the car, you can remove this object.

 The `Body` object contains the `Diffuse` and `Skin` keys, which are the names of the body diffuse and skin texture files respectively.

+For ball decals, the `Params` object contains the `Diffuse` key, which is the name of the ball diffuse texture file.
+You can add more parameters if needed, but for now, this is the only one required.

+You can also add the "Group" key to group decals under the same group together.
+This is optional, but can be useful to organize your decals in Alpha-Console.

 ## Sharing Your Decal